The role of primes of good reduction in the Brauer--Manin obstruction: Non-ordinary good reduction

 This example was suggested by Evis Ieronymou.

 In \cite{ErrataIeronymouSkoro} Skorobogatov and Ieronymou prove that for the diagonal quartic surface $X/\Q_3$ defined by the equation

 there exists an element $\A \in \br(X)[3]$ such that the corresponding evaluation map is non-constant on $X(\Q_3)$.
-In a similar way to what we have shown in Example~\ref{ex: diagonal quartic ordinary} we have that $X$ has potentially good reduction.
+In analogy with Example~\ref{ex: diagonal quartic ordinary} we have that $X$ has potentially good reduction.
 Let $L=\Q_3(\zeta_4,\alpha)$, with $\alpha^4=3$, then $e(L/\Q_3)=4$; the change of variables

 sends $X_L$ to the diagonal quartic $\tilde{X}/L$ given by the equation